 Head of the Cambridge Simultaneous Course, an EU and UNESCO Interpreter.

 Graduated from MIIS (Middlebury Institute of International Studies in Monterey), with a MACI degree (Master of Arts in Conference Interpretation) in English, Russian and French.
 A member of AIIC.
 A professional interpreter in such areas as the Law, Nuclear Physics, Oil and Gas, the Environment, Business, Development and Outer Space.
 Worked for the US Department of State, in particular, the President’s Administration and the Cabinet of the United States.
 Her client’s include BMP, the Council of Europe, ECB, FAO, OPCW, OECD, UNOG, UNESCO, the World Bank and private companies.
 Has taught or sat on the examination panel at interpreting schools in Belgium (ISTI, ILMH/LSTI.
 EII), France (ISIT, ESIT, ITIRI), Switzerland (ZHAW, GIMUN), Ukraine (BSSU), the United Kingdom (the Universities of Bath and Manchester) and the United States (MISS).
 Is Head of the Cambridge annual simultaneous interpreting course and also runs a workshop ‘Know your worth: Understanding Marketing and Negotiating for Interpreters’.

-Boris Naimushin is an Associate Professor of Translation and Interpreting at New Bulgarian University in Sofia where he teaches simultaneous and consecutive interpreting.
+Boris Naimushin, PhD, is an Associate Professor of Translation and Interpreting at New Bulgarian University in Sofia where he teaches simultaneous and consecutive interpreting.

 He is an active conference interpreter with Russian and Bulgarian (A), English (B) and French (C).
 He has served as interpreter for Bulgarian Presidents and Prime Ministers since 2009.

-Boris is a member of the Association of Translator and Interpreter Trainers, Union of Translators of Russia, Association of Interpreters and Translators in Bulgaria.
+Boris is a member of the Association of Translator and Interpreter Trainers, Union of Translators of Russia and Association of Interpreters and Translators in Bulgaria.
 Boris is Editor-in Chief of English Studies at NBU, an academic journal published by New Bulgarian University.